nhscc/problem-statements/2019/elections/bdpa-elections-part-1.md

 their login credentials, there should be some way for them to be recovered.
 This can be via sending the user an email, security questions, etc.

-> Note: Your system does not have to (and probably should not) send actual
+> Note: your system does not have to (and probably should not) send actual
 > emails.
 Log the recovery messages to standard output or a logging file
 > instead.

-> Note: The **only** requirement for a secure password is that it is
+> Note: the **only** requirement for a secure password is that it is
 > sufficiently long.
 6-10 characters is weak.
 11-16 is medium.
 17+ is strong.
 > Passwords should at least be _medium_ security to pass.